Sofya Kovalevskaya: Background and early education

 Although the word nihilist (нигилист) often was used in a negative sense, it did not have that meaning for the young Russians of the 1860s (шестидесятники):

 After the famous writer Ivan Turgenev used the word nihilist to refer to Bazarov, the young hero of his 1862 novel Fathers and Children, a certain segment of the "new people" adopted that name as well, despite its negative connotations in most quarters....
 For the nihilists, science appeared to be the most effective means of helping the mass of people to a better life.
 Science pushed back the barriers of religion and superstition, and "proved" through the theory of evolution that (peaceful) social revolutions were the way of nature.
 For the early nihilists, science was virtually synonymous with truth, progress and radicalism; thus, the pursuit of a scientific career was viewed in no way as a hindrance to social activism.
 In fact, it was seen as a positive boost to progressive forces, an active blow against backwardness.

-Despite her obvious talent for mathematics, she could not complete her education in Russia.
+Despite her obvious talent for mathematics, Kovalevskaya could not complete her education in Russia.
 At that time, women were not allowed to attend universities in Russia and most other countries.
 In order to study abroad, Kovalevskaya needed written permission from her father (or husband).
-Accordingly, in 1868 she contracted a "fictitious marriage" with Vladimir Kovalevskij, a young paleontology student, book publisher and radical, who was the first to translate and publish the works of Charles Darwin in Russia.
+According to Kovalevskaya's close friend Elizaveta Litvinova, Kovalevskaya could have convinced her father to let her go abroad for advanced study, but preferred a fictitious marriage because it was more dramatic and was fashionable among the radicals of her generation.
+In 1868 she contracted a "fictitious marriage" with Vladimir Kovalevsky, a young palaeontology student, book publisher and radical, who was the first to translate and publish the works of Charles Darwin in Russia.
 They moved from Russia to Germany in 1869, after a brief stay in Vienna, in order to pursue advanced studies.